prax-wallet/registry/README.md

 - An `input` directory at the root of the project, containing configuration JSON files for each chain you want to process.
-- The `input` directory should contain subdirectories named after each chain's ID, each of which should contain `ibc-assets.json` and `native-assets.json`.

 Example:

 ```
 input/
-├── osmosis-test-5/
-│   ├── ibc-assets.json
-│   └── native-assets.json
-└── mars-1/
-    ├── ibc-assets.json
+├── penumbra-testnet-deimos-6.json
-    └── native-assets.json
+└── mars-1.json
 ```

-Each subdirectory should be named with the chain ID.
+Each file should be named with the chain ID.

 ### Output Directory